The second Emperor GongMin (Zhu Yunwen) is replaced in Coup Campaign (1399 AD

 A scale model of Chang Ling, the extensive Mausoleum of Zhu Di Yongle near Beijing.

 Ming Achievements: The Worlds largest Economy of its Age.
-Most Powerful and largest Military Power if it's Time in East-Asia and South-East Asia.
+Most Powerful and largest Military Power if its Time in East Asia and South-East Asia.
 Science, economy and military strength early Ming Dynasty culminating in the greatest age of maritime exploration in Chinese History.
 Kangnido Map 1402 AD depicting the Mediterranean sea and Europe.
 Discovery of

 the (South-) Atlantic Ocean.
 During his 6th and